 Then smother the meatballs with BBQ sauce and then they get kissed by mesquite once more in the smoker.

-These BBQ meatballs are beyond tender and all made in the same pan!
+These BBQ smoked meatballs are beyond tender and all made in the same pan!

-Serve these Smoked BBQ Meatballs with grilled corn and potato salad for a great summer time cook out.
+Serve the smoked meatballs with grilled corn and potato salad for a great summer time cookout.
 The mesquite smoked flavor on these is incredible, although feel free to use whatever wood is to your liking for the smoke.

-The day it arrived we broke it in doing a reverse seared and smoked rib eye steak that was just outstanding!
+The day the smoker arrived, we broke doing a reverse sear for a smoked rib eye steak that was just outstanding!
 I foresee lots more grilling and smoking meals ahead for the Traeger Timberline 850!

 - Prep your grill/smoker and set temp to 325°F. Prep wood chips per manufacturer’s instructions.
 I used mesquite for this recipe.

-After 5 minutes, remove from freezer and roll each meatball in the flour to coat.
-Pan sear meatballs in oil until just brown.
+- After 5 minutes, remove from freezer and roll each meatball in the flour to coat.
+Pan sear meatballs in oil until just browned.

 - Remove from grill and serve with sauce poured over meatballs.